networkimprov/brangr/README.md

 It's fast &amp; small.
 It's a browser-based app, not a code module (although that might be arranged).
-It's built with Vue.js, in ordinary Javascript & plain CSS, and employs the GraphQL.js language[1] library.
+It's built with Vue.js, in ordinary Javascript & plain CSS, and employs the GraphQL.js language module [1].
 It's tested on Firefox, Safari, and Chrome.

 More features are on the drawing board &mdash; please convey what your GraphQL users need!

-Try it at the [public Brangr site](https://mnmnotmail.org/brangr.html).
+Try it at the [public Brangr site](https://mnmnotmail.org/bgr/brangr.html).

 \
 [1] https://graphql.org/graphql-js/language